Daniel Kahneman

 To understand decision making, people need to better understand their own thinking first.
 Kahneman’s research on what he’d later call the two systems, started with a eureka moment in a laboratory, and strangely, with an eye.

-“It’s the single best measure of mental effort," he says.
-Kahneman insists it’s better than heart rate, blood pressure or skin conductance, referring to the observance of a test subject’s pupil as the "most elegant findings" he ever came across.
+“It’s the single best measure of mental effort," he said.
+Kahneman insisted it’s better than heart rate, blood pressure or skin conductance, referring to the observance of a test subject’s pupil as the "most elegant findings" he ever came across.
 When she was asked a question, her pupil dilated and contracted.
 But by accident, he noticed that when she was simply talking to somebody sitting in the lab, nothing happened.
-"Having a conversation is easier than remembering your phone number,” he says.
+"Having a conversation is easier than remembering your phone number,” he said.
 “I became very interested in effort from that kind of observation.
 What is strenuous, what is effortless."

 Can we rely on our two thinking systems for decision making?